-Wisecup: Yes, yes.

-Marcello: When guys sat around in their bull sessions, what did they talk about?

-Wisecup: Food (laughter).
+- Wisecup: Yes, yes. - Marcello: When guys sat around in their bull sessions, what did they talk about? - Wisecup: Food (laughter).
 We never talked about women; we talked about food!
 God, you'd be surprised at recipes!
 Guys would remember things that they ate twenty years previous.
 You know, it's hard to explain to anybody.
 When we came back guys would say, "Man, I'll bet you thought about women.
 What did you think about?
 What you were going to do when you came home?"
 I says, "No, all you thought about was food."
 Man, you'd think about hamburgers you ate.
-You could describe how they were cooked.

-Marcello: I guess in a situation like that, too, where you have a certain amount of idle time, you very quickly learn about everybody's background and family history.

-Wisecup: Pretty much, yes.
+You could describe how they were cooked. - Marcello: I guess in a situation like that, too, where you have a certain amount of idle time, you very quickly learn about everybody's background and family history. - Wisecup: Pretty much, yes.
 At that time, you knew everybody's story.
 They'd tell it over and over and over.
 I've forgotten most of it, but mostly you talked about food and stuff like that.
 You also talked about drinking, liquor, smokes (chuckle).

 Tobacco was a great, great thing.
 Tobacco killed your appetite.
 I never had smoked heavily--maybe one or two-- because I did a lot of boxing and playing ball, and I tried to stay in halfway decent shape.
-But when I got to be a prisoner, if you get up in the morning and you get hold of a cigarette along with your pap, "it'll kill your appetite, especially that strong "wog" tobacco.
+But when I got to be a prisoner, if you get up in the morning and you get hold of a cigarette along with your"pap," it'll kill your appetite, especially that strong "wog" tobacco.
 You roll it up in a piece of newspaper and take a deep draw on it, and it'd almost knock you down, you know, and it'd sort of dull your appetite (laughter).
 Really!
 I'm telling you!

-Marcello: Awhile ago you were talking about "pap."
-For the record, that is, for somebody who reads this interview, what is "pap?"

-Wisecup: It's your rice boiled to a mushy consistency.
-In some cases they'll take and put it in a mortar and pestle and grind it up, see, just almost like you're going to make grits.
+- Marcello: Awhile ago you were talking about "pap."
+For the record, that is, for somebody who reads this interview, what is "pap?" - Wisecup: It's your rice boiled to a mushy consistency.
+In some cases they'Il take and put it in a mortar and pestle and grind it up, see, just almost like you're going to make grits.
 Same thing.
-Then it's boiled to a mushy consistency.

-Marcello: And that was a breakfast recipe?

-Wisecup: Yes.
-One time I never will forget in the later years, just before the war ended at Singapore.
+Then it's boiled to a mushy consistency. - Marcello: And that was a breakfast recipe? - Wisecup: Yes.
+One time Inever will forget in the later years, just before the war ended at Singapore.
 I got hold of a tube of Ipana toothpaste someplace, and I used to put a little daub of that on my "pap," and it was really good (laughter)!
 No kidding, man!
 Look, I hoarded that.
-It must have lasted , me ten days!
+It must have lasted me ten days!
 And the other guys would say, "Come on!
 Give me some!"
 I'd say, "No way!"
-I used to carry it around with me (laughter).

-Marcello: Now that's a new one.
-I never heard of that.

-Wisecup: You never heard of that?
+I used to carry it around with me (laughter). - Marcello: Now that's a new one.
+I never heard of that. - Wisecup: You never heard of that?

-Marcello: I've heard of guys putting Eagle Brand milk on rice, and but I've never heard of anybody putting toothpaste on rice.
+Marcello: I've heard of guys putting Eagle Brand milk on rice, and I've heard of them putting those hot red peppers on rice, but I've never heard of anybody putting toothpaste on rice.Wisecup: Here's something in Singapore.

-I've heard of them putting those hot red peppers on rice,

-Wisecup: Here's something in Singapore.
 I'm getting ahead of the story.
 You had plenty of peppers--little, round, black peppers.
 Peppercorns, we called them.
-I used to get them and grind them up to where they were just like dust, and and drink that along with that.
+I used to get them and grind them up to where they were just like dust, and I'd put that in water.
+When I ate, I'd mix that all up and drink that along with that.
 That'd fill you up.
 It burnt your stomach so bad you wasn't hungry no more (chuckle).
+I'm telling you, man!